 II.
 Introduction

 The African Great Lakes region spans Eastern Africa’s Great Rift Valley, including parts of sovereign states such as Kenya, Tanzania, Uganda, Burundi, Rwanda, and the Democratic Republic of the Congo.
 These lakes significantly influence regional climatic conditions.
 Lake Victoria, one of the Great Lakes, is the second largest freshwater lake in the world in terms of surface area, and it serves a vital economic role for the 30 million people living along its coastline (Thiery, 2015).
 Nearly a third of the region’s food supply is sourced from the lake by more than 200,000 fishermen (Song, 2004, Thiery, 2015).
-However, without an effective early warning system for dangerous weather over the lake, these fisherman are often caught in deadly storms resulting in unnecessarily high fatality rates every year.
+However, without an effective early warning system for dangerous weather over the lake, these fisherman are often caught in deadly storms resulting in high fatality rates every year.

-While meteorologists have a solid understanding of how these large lakes regulate climate and contribute to the diurnal cycles of lake/land breezes and the thermal gradient surrounding the lake, less is known about weather patterns over the lakes.
-This is in part due to the tropical climate, where tumultuous storm events arise suddenly and are not always accompanied by larger, more comprehensive storm movements.
+While meteorologists have a solid understanding of how these large lakes regulate long-term climate and contribute to the diurnal cycles of lake/land breezes and the thermal gradient surrounding the lake, less is known about short-term weather patterns over the lakes.
+This is, in part, due to the tropical climate, where tumultuous storm events arise suddenly and are not always accompanied by larger, more comprehensive storm movements.
 Thunderstorms that arise over the African Great Lakes are severe; their convective activity commonly approaches altitudes extending far into the sky, producing gale-like conditions of high winds and some of the densest and most frequent lightning strikes in the world.

 This project aims to better understand the meteorology of storm events over one of the largest African Great Lakes, Lake Victoria, by analyzing atmospheric conditions that surrounded some of the most severe storms during the study period of 2005 – 2013.
 Storm events that feature convective phenomena known as overshooting tops (OTs) typically yield more hazardous conditions at the ground level.
 Therefore, events of heightened OT activity were selected to represent severe storm occurrences.
-The Hazardous Storm Event Database (HSED) contains a directory of pixels that identify OTs by a detection algorithm developed by NASA’s Applied Sciences Program and the GOES-R Aviation Algorithm Working Group.
-Employing infrared brightness temperatures from the SEVIRI sensor onboard EUMETSAT’s METEOSAT 8 and 9 satellites, this algorithm analyzed 15-minute geostationary images during the aforementioned time period, and thus set the terms for the temporal study area (Bedka, K. et. al., 2010, Bedka, K., 2011).
+The Hazardous Storm Event Database (HSED) contains a directory of pixels that identify OTs by a detection algorithm developed by National Aeronautics Space Agency’s (NASA) Applied Science’s Program (ASP) and the GOES-R Aviation Algorithm Working Group.
+Employing infrared brightness temperatures from the SEVIRI sensor onboard EUMETSAT’s Meteosat 8 and 9 satellites, this algorithm analyzed 15-minute geostationary images during the aforementioned time period, and thus set the terms for the temporal study area (Bedka, K. et al., 2010, Bedka, K., 2011).